Lim Guohao, Published in TODAY‘s Voices Column

 The term “pre-school” is often misinterpreted as “day-care” for children or even a place that provides “nanny” services, even though there are pre-schools which offer such services.

 I had the same misperception, too, that pre-school teachers mainly babysit the children while the parents are at work.
-However, after I worked as an intern at one, I realised that was not exactly the case.
+However, I realised that was not exactly the case.

-I was also able to talk to pre-school teachers and gain more insights into their working environment.
+I had the opportunity to talk to pre-school teachers and gain more insights into their working environment.
 Most of them were female foreign teachers.

 The reason why some male university graduates hold back on taking up the job is because the pay is lower than what teachers who have gone through the MOE Teaching Programme are getting.